Ahsoka's Legacy: Both Worlds.

 "If you study hard and mind your teachers, you could be one some day, just like us," he said.

 Sarah beamed as everyone prepared for the drive back home. ▄

 Disclaimer: Lucasfilm Limited owns all Star Wars characters and concepts.
 All original characters are mine.

-Author's Notes: Seeing how the Fall 2012 school year is about to start, this seemed like a good time to post the first chapter.
+Commentary: Seeing how the Fall 2012 school year is about to start, this seemed like a good time to post the first chapter.

 Some of you have wished for a sequel to my first multi-chapter fic here.
 Since my private fics start with Sarah turning 12, I've decided to write something that fills that gap.
 This chapter takes place just before she turns five.
 The first mini arc focuses on the issues Ahsoka and her husband face now that Sarah is of school age.

-Generally, I'm looking to have 2-3 chapter mini-arcs focusing on a single topic or point in time.
+To start, I'm looking to have 2-3 chapter mini-arcs focusing on a single topic or point in time.
 I may also include an occasional individual chapter.